sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/metrics.md

 ## Enrich metrics with tags

 [Output metric tags][1] are custom tags you can apply to enrich the metric points produced by check output metric extraction.

+Use output metric tags for the output metric formats that do not natively support tags: Graphite Plaintext Protocol and Nagios Performance Data.

+Values for output metric tags are passed through to the metric points produced by check output metric extraction for formats that natively support tags (InfluxDB Line Protocol, OpenTSDB Data Specification, and Prometheus Exposition Text).

 You can use [check token substitution][22] for the [value attribute][21] to include any event attribute in an output metric tag.
 For example, this tag will list the `event.time` attribute: